Targeting Without Transfers: The pure option mechanism

+That is, the mechanism's allocation can be described as follows.
+Let $q$ be the unique market-clearing vector of pure-option quantities.
+These quantities determine a unique type $\theta^0$ that is indifferent among all options.
+Up to tie-breaking on a null set, option~$i$ is then chosen exactly by the types who like good $i$ more than $\theta^0$, in the sense that they lie in the direction of vertex~$e_i$ from $\theta^0$ according to the partial order defined above.
+Denote this region by $\Gamma_i$.
+Since every type lies in the direction of some vertex from $\theta^0$, the regions $\{\Gamma_i\}_{i=1}^N$ then form a partition of $\Gamma$, up to the null set of types who are indifferent between two or more pure options (Figure~\ref{fg:CEEIsplit}).

+Throughout the paper, the indifferent type \(\theta^0\) will serve as a benchmark for the strength of agents' relative preferences.
+Thus, an agent's ``pickiness'' should generally be understood in terms of the strength of her preferences among the market-clearing pure options \(q_i e_i\).
+When supplies and value distributions are symmetric, all market-clearing pure options offer the same quantity, so pickiness is captured directly by how unequal an agent's per-unit values are across goods.
+In asymmetric environments, however, this comparison must account for differences in supply and demand: if one good is substantially scarcer or more desirable, its market-clearing option will be smaller, so an agent must place a correspondingly higher per-unit value on that good to be indifferent between all pure options.

+Although the pure option mechanism is most easily described through the menu introduced above, it also admits several alternative implementations.
+These connect my analysis to mechanisms studied in the literature and illustrate how it could be implemented in practice.

-As shown in Example \ref{example:ex3}, the optimal mechanism sometimes corresponds to a competitive equilibrium with equal incomes, defined below: \begin{definition} A \textbf{competitive equilibrium with equal incomes (CEEI)} is a vector of prices $p=(p_1,p_2,\dots,p_N)\in \mathbb{R}_+$ and allocations $x:\Gamma\to \mathbb{R}_+^N$ such that the supply constraints \eqref{eq:supply'} bind for all goods and all types choose utility-maximizing allocations subject to their unit budget constraint:
+\begin{definition} We define three implementations. \begin{enumerate}[label=(\roman*)] \item A \textbf{competitive equilibrium with equal incomes} (CEEI) is a vector of prices \(p\in\mathbb R_+^N\) and an allocation rule \(x:\Gamma\to\mathbb R_+^N\) such that the supply constraints \eqref{eq:supply'} bind for all goods and all types choose utility-maximizing allocations subject to their unit budget constraint:

+Intuitively, a CEEI gives every agent one unit of artificial currency, posts per-unit market-clearing prices \(p\), and lets everyone buy their favorite bundle \(z\).

+\item In the \textbf{representative endowment economy}, every agent is endowed with an equal share \(s\) of the total supply. \textbf{A Walrasian equilibrium} of this economy is a pair \((p,x)\), where \(p\in\mathbb R_+^N\) is a price vector and \(x:\Gamma\to\mathbb R_+^N\) is an allocation rule, such that markets clear and every type chooses a utility-maximizing bundle whose cost does not exceed the market value of her endowment:

+\item A \textbf{choice-based lottery} is a game where each type \(\theta\in\Gamma\) chooses a good.
+The supply of each good is then allocated uniformly at random among the agents who selected it.
+Thus, each agent who chooses \(i\) receives